Daphne Olivier: Biography

-She approached Rudolf Steiner for support in starting a Waldorf School in England, gathered a group of three other women and, on being advised by Steiner to include also a male teacher, asked her friend Harwood to join.
+Olivier approached Steiner for support in starting a Waldorf School in England, gathered a group of three other women and, on being advised by Steiner to include also a male teacher, asked her friend Harwood to join.
 The school, called at the time "The New School" was founded in 1925 in South London.
 It later moved to Forest Row in East Sussex and was renamed Michael Hall.
-She and Cecil Harwood were married on 14 August 1925 and the couple subsequently had five children.
+She and Harwood were married on 14 August 1925, and subsequently had five children.
 Besides her work as a teacher, Daphne translated a number of Steiner's works into English.

 Harwood was a friend of C.S.
-Lewis and Owen Barfield, a fellow follower of Steiner.
+Lewis and Barfield, a fellow follower of Steiner.
 Lewis was a frequent visitor to the couple's home in London and became godfather to their son Laurence.
 She died in 1950 of cancer.